IntentArchitect/Intent.Modules/docsProject/modules/RoslynWeaver/Gotchas.md

 ## Gotchas

+Coming Soon (tm)
 The process is bias favouring Output
 Trivia is only ever added when there is none
 Single namespace assumption
-Template Default Intent - Only introduced if not in Solution (Assrmbly level)
+Template Default Intent Managed attribute in template - Only introduced if not in Solution (Assembly level)

 using clauses and namespaces

-Code element equivelenacy
+Code element equivalency
 Method matching